 The sustainability scores look to empower shoppers to make informed decisions when purchasing items.
 To calculate the total product impact, an algorithm is used to determine how the specific item has performed, in line with the ten key verification attributes.

 This algorithm was developed in collaboration with Imperial College London and actively implements the Advertising Standards Authority Green Claims Code, to ensure all marketing of sustainability claims are compliant with government regulation.

-By having a robust set of evaluation categories, Compare Ethics rewards brands for their progress in multiple areas.
+By having a robust set of evaluation categories, we reward brands for their progress in multiple areas.
 The categories are assigned different weightings according to their value, for example, circular economy ranks higher than pledges.
 The rationale for this is that circular systems are critical to environmental management, whereas pledges are voluntary sustainability commitments.

 To complement our own evaluation criteria, the verification process authenticates third-party certifications and assesses supporting evidence such as payslips, invoices and video documentation that prove living wages, high standards of working conditions and environmental commitments.